Navigate the subway like a pro

 Seriously, that is all you need to do.
 Now you don’t have to sweat looking for the correct fare and purchasing tickets every time you use the metro.
 Every time you tap your card through the gates, you should see your remaining balance.

-When you run out of funds, just insert your Pasmo or Suica card into the machine and select the option to “Recharge” the card and insert cash.
+When you run out of funds, just insert your Pasmo or Suica card into the machine and select the option to “Recharge” the card, and insert cash.
 Most machines do not accept credit cards so make sure to have cash on hand.
-If you happen to not have enough on your card when trying to exit, no sweat, there is usually a machine near the gate for you to load the card and edit your fare.
+If you happen to not have enough on your card when trying to exit, no sweat, there is always a machine near the gate for you to load the card.

 We hope that helps you in your travels.
 If you’re looking to travel beyond the city and tour the country via bullet train, you may want to consider picking up a JR Pass as well, take a look at our guide here.